capitaine/magento_integration/doc/source/introduction.rst

 **Preparation of the Python environment**

-1. Download the `magento module <https://github.com/openlabs/magento>`_ and install it in your python directory
+1. If not already installed by the default python installation, download the pycountry module and install it in your python directory

-2. Download the pycountry module and install it in your python directory
+2. Download the `magento module <https://github.com/openlabs/magento>`_ and install it in your python directory

-(if you have openERP installed on a Windows system, copy the above modules from YourPythonDir\\Lib\\site-packages to YourOpenErpDir\\Server\\server)
+(if your openERP is installed on a Windows system, copy the above modules from YourPythonDir\\Lib\\site-packages to YourOpenErpDir\\Server\\server)

 **Downloading the magento_integration module**